 That does means you’ll be looking at amplifiers in the £2000 region – but it’ll be worth it.
 Why?
 We don’t find two Atmos speakers enough for a genuine Atmos effect, so if you’re serious about getting immersive, overhead, 3D sound: go for four.

 Next to consider is connections.
-You’ll want to make sure you have enough HDMI inputs if you’ve got multiple sources – Blu-ray player, console, set-top box – and that they support the latest 4K and HDR specifications (HDCP2.2) if your film collection is increasingly full of 4K HDR Blu-ray discs.
+You’ll want to make sure you have enough HDMI inputs if you’ve got multiple sources – Blu-ray player, games console, set-top box – and that they support the latest 8K and HDR specifications to allow a degree of future-proofing.

 Most amps will come with some legacy analogue connections, too, if you’ve got kit that pre-dates HDMI, like a VHS player.